 Hop on a bike at night

 In Rome, many buildings are illuminated at night.
 Not only in the smaller streets, but also monuments, like the Colosseum.
-Most of these monuments are in or near the city centre.
+Most of these monuments are in or near the city center.
 Therefore, a bicycle is an excellent way to view the city and its culture.
 You can rent one yourself, but in summer you can also book a guided tour by bike.
 The guide will answer all the questions you may have.

 Learn all about Dan Brown’s Angels & Demons

 Rome has a leading role in the famous books of Dan Brown.
 This was obvious in the bestseller The Da Vinci Code, but Angels & Demons is also largely set in the Italian capital.
-You can go on a special tour where the true history and the books of Dan Brown take centre stage.
+You can go on a special tour where the true history and the books of Dan Brown take center stage.
 This is not just for hardcore fans of the author.

-Sip a cappuccino on a piazza
+Enjoy a cappuccino on a piazza

 Rome has many piazzas.
 Among the most famous of these small squares is the Piazza di Spagna, where English poet John Keats once lived.
 He died in a room with a view of the square, which is now a museum.

-In the middle of the square is the Fontana della Barcaccia (the Fountain of the Old Boat).
+In the middle of the square is the Fontana Della Barcaccia (the Fountain of the Old Boat).

 This is a great place to sit down for a cup of coffee and just look at the people passing by.
-Another nice spot is the Piazza Navona, where you will also see many statues.
+Another nice place is the Piazza Navona, where you will also see many statues.
 This is Rome at its best.
 If you prefer to avoid the tourists, you can opt for many other squares.

 Profile a criminal mind in Museo Criminologico

-If you would like to crawl into the mind of a criminal, you should pay a visit to one of the lesser known museums of Rome.
+If you would like to crawl into the mind of a criminal, you should pay a visit to one of the lesser-known museums of Rome.
 The Museo Criminologico on Via del Gonfalone 29 is, rather appropriately, located in a former papal prison.

 The museum has an extraordinary, bizarre collection.
 You may think here of torture devices, all sorts of weapons, equipment for espionage, but also tools for burglaries.
 In some cases it is not hard to imagine what the intentions of the perpetrators were…